The Peak Design Everyday Backpack Zip – 20L

 - There are numerous external nylon loop attachment points – 10 in total.
 These are great for attaching additional items to the bag.
 If you want to use the side pockets for other items then these give you the option to maybe attach a tripod elsewhere using these attachment points.

 - The rear of the bag has a luggage pass-through for easy and secure roller-top carrying

 - There is an adjustable sternum strap which is ideal for distributing some of the weight.
 When not in use, this can easily be stowed so that it isn’t dangling.
 You may want to use this as the bag does not have a waist belt unless purchased separately

-- The padded shoulder straps also rotate where attached to the top of the bag making it easier to put on.
+- The padded shoulder straps also rotate at the attachment point of the bag making it easier to put on.
 They are also ideal for attaching the Peak Design Capture Clip or Peak Design Lens Kit

 - Zip pulls attached to the exterior zippers can be looped together or attached to another anchor point as a theft deterrent.